aelew/configs/README.md

 # ⚙️ configs

-A repository for storing my config files.
+A repository for my config files!